 The frequency of home call is not subject to the every-third-night limitation but must satisfy the requirement for 1 day in 7 free of duty, when averaged over 4 weeks.
 If home call activities preclude rest and reasonable personal time, report the frequency issue to the program director for future resolution.

-MOONLIGHTING The Neuroradiology training program allows moonlighting, but it is rare for a fellow in this program to pursue moonlighting.
+MOONLIGHTING The Pediatric Radiology training program allows moonlighting, but it is rare for a fellow in this program to pursue moonlighting.
 It should be noted:

-Moonlighting is never required and must not interfere with the ability of an Neuroradiology fellow to achieve the goals and objectives of this educational program.
+Moonlighting is never required and must not interfere with the ability of a Pediatric Radiology fellow to achieve the goals and objectives of this educational program.

-The fellow must obtain annual permission of the Neuroradiology Program Director and GME staff prior to the beginning of such activities.
+The fellow must obtain annual permission of the Pediatric Radiology Program Director and GME staff prior to the beginning of such activities.
 All approved requests must be filed with the GME Office.
 Approval must be sought annually.

 Fellow s must have a permanent physician’s license and cannot be on a J-1 or J-2 visa.
 Time spent by fellows in moonlighting must be counted toward the 80-hour maximum weekly hour limit.
 Failure to completely document all time in moonlighting activities will result in suspension of the moonlighting privilege.